-Volume [l] Sensot [J]
+Volume [l] Sensor [J]

 0 3.7

 10 7.6

 20 16.3

 30 27.2

 40 38.1

 48 46.8

-Figure 35: Example of notes made during a tank calibration.
+Figure 39: Example of notes made during a tank calibration.

-- 4. If there is a point, where either volume or sensor values is incorrect, press OK then select Edit to open the Edit point window.
+- 2. Press and hold the OK button this opens Edit Tank window. - 3.
+The window may show a few measuring points (volume sensor pairs).
+Check if they match with the notes (some minor difference is OK). - 4.
+If there is a point, where either volume or sensor values is incorrect, press OK then select Edit to open the Edit point window.
 Select volume or sensor item and press OK to start editing it.
 Change the value to match your notes. - 5.
 In the case that some points were missing at the end, press OK then select Add.
 This creates a new point and puts it at the end of the list.
 Select volume and sensor and change their value to match the values from the notes. - 6.
 Use the close button to exit the Edit Tank window and to show the Tank window underneath.
 You should see a valid tank shape curve. - 7.
 Use close again to exit the Tank window.

-7.2.4 Tank Calibration Using Known Shape
+9.2.4 Tank Calibration Using Known Shape